TMS Therapy in Logan, Utah

 Treatment Sessions

-Depending on which type of protocol we use, each TMS treatment will take either about 3 minutes or 18 minutes plus the time needed for set up so you should plan on being in the office for 15-30 minutes per session.Β Treatments are typically done 5 days a week for about 6 weeks.Β Patients remain awake and comfortable during the sessions and are able to drive themselves home and return to regular activities.
+Depending on which type of protocol we use, each TMS treatment will take either about 3 minutes or 18/19 minutes plus the time needed for set up so you should plan on being in the office for 10-30 minutes per session.
+Treatments are typically done 5 days a week.
+Patients remain awake and comfortable during the sessions and are able to drive themselves home and return to regular activities.

 Results and Follow-up

 Many patients experience symptom improvement within a few weeks, with significant results observed toward the end of the treatment period.
-We continuously monitor progress and adjust treatment as needed.
+Some research suggest that many of benefits show up to 6 or even 12 weeks after completion.
+We continuously monitor progress and can adjust the treatment plan as needed.

 Accelerated and Standard TBS/TMS Protocols We Offer